southparkstan123/hase-branch-locator-client/README.md

 ## Introduction

-This is an SPA part using Vue2 for searching the location and information of the branches and the ATMs of Heng Seng Bank in Hong Kong.
+This is an SPA part using Vue2 for searching the information of the branches and ATMs of Heng Seng Bank in Hong Kong.

 The repository of backend (API) is [here](https://github.com/southparkstan123/hase-branch-locator-api).